Skip to main content

 1. Review our SMART goals guide.

-2. Choose a broad goal (below) to get additional tips and resources that can help you achieve your SMART goal.
+2. Choose a broad goal (see step two, below) to get additional tips and resources that can help you achieve your SMART goal.
 If your SMART goal doesn't align with one of the broad goals listed below, don't worry!
 Access resources to support your specific goals in the right-hand boxes.

-3. If you need help setting a goal, Fidelity's Financial Wellness Checkup tool can help you evaluate where you are financially and determine areas you can improve to move closer to financial wellness.
+3. If you need help setting a goal, log in with your Fidelity credentials to access the Fidelity Financial Wellness Checkup tool, which can help you evaluate where you are financially and determine areas you can improve to move closer to financial wellness.

 Step 2: Take steps to get there.